 The overhead rate is an indicator of both efficiency and good financial stewardship.
 The 35% benchmark corresponds to the Better Business Bureau’s Wise Giving Alliance standards and is the generally accepted best practice threshold for nonprofits.

 If your organization’s revenue is $250,000 or greater, you must provide audited financial statements for a fiscal year ending not more than 18 months prior to January of the campaign year you are applying for (ex.
 For campaign year 2021-2022, it would need to be for 18 months prior to January 2021, June 30, 2019.).
 The audit must express an unqualified opinion and must be conducted by an independent Certified Public Accountant in accordance with Generally Accepted Auditing Standards (GAAS).
 Cash basis, cash modified, or modified accrual basis of accounting are unacceptable.
 Compilations and/or reviews are unacceptable.
 Combined consolidated financial statements are not accepted unless the applicant’s financial information is reflected in a stand-alone audited financial statement or consolidating schedule.
-If your organization’s revenue is between $100,000 and $250,000 annually the organization must provide audited or reviewed financial statements for the organization covering the fiscal year ending not more than 18 months prior to January 2019 (i.e. ending on or after June 30, 2017).
+If your organization’s revenue is between $100,000 and $250,000 annually the organization must provide audited or reviewed financial statements for the organization covering the fiscal year ending not more than 18 months prior to January of the campaign year you are applying for.

 Yes, you must provide a copy of the most recently completed and signed IRS Form 990 covering a fiscal year ending not more than 18 months prior to January of the campaign year you are applying for.
 The 990 must be signed and dated by an officer of the organization, the preparer’s signature alone is not sufficient.
 The IRS mandates all non-profit organizations file one of a series of IRS Forms 990 based upon revenue level.
 The IRS reports that any tax-exempt organization that did not file the required form in the last three years will automatically lose its tax-exempt status effective as of the due date of the annual filling.
 Without a tax-exempt status you cannot participate in United Way NCA or the CFC.

 If the IRS requires an organization to file IRS Forms 990EZ, 990PF or 990N, then the organization must complete and submit a pro forma IRS Form 990. in order to calculate the organization’s overhead percentage.

 Yes, they must cover a fiscal year ending not more than 18 months prior to January of the campaign year you are applying for (ex.
 For campaign year 2021-2022, it would need to be for 18 months prior to January 2021, June 30, 2019.).